-Every year we organize a symposium a symposium about global health with a different theme each time.
+Every year we organise 1 or more symposia about global health with a different theme each time.

-Below you will find the last three symposia.
-For an overview of all previous symposia click here.
+Below you will find reports of our most recent symposia.
+For an overview of all previous editions, you can click here.

 ‘THE TIMES THEY ARE A-CHANGING’: an old song, a new reality.
 We all experience the effects of global crises, whether as result of climate changes or failing (economic, political, or societal) systems.
 Understanding and grasping the determinants underlying these global crises, and their disproportionate effect on vulnerable people, is necessary to instigate CHANGE.
 This exploration cannot be done without addressing the consequences of political and economic structures of the past and the colonial reality that shaped (and continues to shape) societies at large.